-• Electric Generating Units (EGU) Boilers - In addition to the mercury rule multipollutant control incentive, New Jersey has proposed79 to implement mandatory multi-pollutant performance standard to reduce allowable NO_x , SO_2 and particulate emissions from all ten coalfired boilers in New Jersey.
-Lowering the maximum allowable emission rates of particles, NO_x and SO_2 from these coal-fired boilers will help reduce regional haze.
-The NJDEP is proposing a December 15, 2012 compliance date to coincide with New Jersey's mercury rule.
-Most units will comply sooner pursuant to enforcement agreements or the existing multi-pollutant provisions of the mercury rule for coal-fired boilers at N.J.A.C.
+• Electric Generating Units (EGU) Boilers - In addition to the mercury rule multipollutant control incentive, New Jersey adopted performance standards to reduce allowable NO_x, SO2 and particulate emissions from all ten coal-fired boilers in New Jersey.
+Lowering the maximum allowable emission rates of particles, NO_x and SO2 from these coal-fired boilers will help reduce regional haze.
+The NJDEP anticipates compliance by 2012 (2013, if the Department grants a one year extension due to a demonstrated need), as most of the required emission reductions are included in enforcement agreements or the existing multi-pollutant provisions of the mercury rule for coal-fired boilers at N.J.A.C.
 7:27-27.7(d).
-New Jersey has also proposed more stringent NO_x emission standards for gas and oil-fired boilers serving EGUs.
-New Jersey intends to establish these rules, in accordance with the New Jersey Administrative Procedures Act (APA), (N.J.S.A.
-52:14B-1 et. seq.) and the New Jersey Air Pollution Control Act (APCA), (N.J.S.A.26:2C-1 et. seq.).
+New Jersey also adopted more stringent NO_x emission standards for gas and oil-fired boilers serving EGUs in advance of the reasonable progress goal milestone date.